 Work from home?
 Since home offices are in high demand these days, they may as well be smartly designed and beautiful.
 My current home office?
 Essentially an ultra-thin, light laptop which allows me to work anywhere.
 I typically move around.
 We have a cozy sitting area streaming with sunlight in our bedroom which works well for inspiration from nature.
 I also have a cloffice which works well when I don’t want to disturb my husband.
 Folks are getting so creative with “cloffices,” niches and laundry room flex spaces.
 Home Office Design Inspiration: How to Elevate Your Workspace spotlights a variety of designs plus offers comic relief with funny work-from-home tweets!

-Home Office Design Inspiration: How to Elevate Your Workspace!
+Home Office Design: How to Elevate Your Workspace!

-Architectural Digest and Country Living shared amazing inspiration and wisdom for thoughtfully designed home offices so do visit those sites to soak up more inspiration.
+Architectural Digest and Country Living shared amazing examples and wisdom for thoughtfully designed home offices so do visit those sites to score more helpful ideas and diy.

-However, if working from home is brand new, it may take you a few tries to clarify your needs.
+However, if working from home is brand new, it may take some trial and error before you are able to adequately understand your needs and discover the best options that work for your unique needs.

 Work Table or Desk?

 A more professional appearing home office will likely entail a traditional desk, but depending on the work you do, other work surfaces and alternative office furniture may suffice if the environment need not look cold and professional.

 In this living room work space above, there’s nothing stuffy or cold about the area for working.
 In fact, it’s a seamlessly cohesive look adjoining the living area.
 With the increase in remote jobs from home and the sheer reality of limited office space at home for many, the standards are changing for what constitutes a “professional” look and a “too personal look.”